-The CFA635+SCAB+WR-PWR-Y14 cable can function as a RS-232 to Dallas 1-Wire bridge.
-The CFA635+SCAB+WR-PWR-Y14 cable can send up to 15 bytes and receive up to 14 bytes.
-This will be sufficient for many devices, but some devices require larger transactions and cannot be fully used with the CFA635+SCAB+WR-PWR-Y14 cable.
+The CFA635+SCAB can function as a RS-232 to Dallas 1-Wire bridge.
+The CFA635+SCAB can send up to 15 bytes and receive up to 14 bytes.
+This will be sufficient for many devices, but some devices require larger transactions and cannot be fully used with the CFA635+SCAB.
 This command allows you to specify arbitrary transactions on the 1-Wire bus.
 1-Wire commands follow this basic layout:

 Please see APPENDIX A: CONNECTING A DS2450 1-WIRE QUAD A/D CONVERTER (SCAB REQUIRED) (Pg.
-54) for an example of using this command.
+60) for an example of using this command.